Search This Blog

 Telephone Manners Worldwide - and my business training

 In the early days of the phone, you always answered with your phone number.
-After WW2 a number in the UK was the name of the exchange, then only four digits. that was easy to remember ad quick to say.
+After WW2 a number in the UK was the name of the exchange, then only four digits. that was easy to remember and quick to say.

-Then smaller families with single mothers.
-Single women received nuisance calls.
 They were advised to be more circumspect.
-They stopped revealing their name or number and started saying 'hello?'
+They stopped revealing their name or number and started saying merely, 'hello?'

 Over in Singapore, where Chinese speakers are used to short, succinct sentences, the opening, Hello, when you are ringing a big company, is annoying to British, Australian and New Zealand customers.